RTXteam/RTX-KG2/README.md

 ## General notes:

-- KG2 is configured to run with the `kg2-build` directory being in the same file system as the temporary file directory (i.e., the directory name that is returned by `tempfile.tempdir` in Python).
-If you modify the KG2 software or runtime environment so that `kg2-build` is in a different file system from the file system in which the directory `tempfile.tempdir` resides, then the file copying that KG2 does will not be atomic and interruption of `build-kg2.py` could then leave a source data file in a half-downloaded (i.e., broken) state.
+KG2 is configured to run with the `kg2-build` directory being in the same file system as the Python temporary file directory (i.e., the directory name that is returned by `tempfile.tempdir` in Python).
+If you modify the KG2 software or runtime environment so that `kg2-build` is in a different file system from the file system in which the directory `tempfile.tempdir` resides, then the file copying operations that are performed by the KG2 build software will not be atomic and interruption of `build-kg2.py` could then leave a source data file in a half-downloaded (i.e., broken) state.

+## Setup your computing environment

+The computing environment where you will be running the KG2 build should have at least:

+- 64 GB of system RAM
+- 500 GB of disk space in the root file system

+## My normal EC2 instance

+- Instance type: `m5.4xlarge`
+- AMI: Ubuntu server 18.04
+- Storage: 500 GB EBS
+- Security Group: `ssh+http`

 ## Build `snowmed.owl`

 Prerequisites:
-- `git` is installed and in the bash PATH
+- `git` installed and in the bash PATH
-- `java` is installed and in the bash PATH
+- `java` installed and in the bash PATH

 Run these commands in the `bash` shell: